 This technical concept paper summarises the vision for digital transformation of public procurement, detailing the main characteristics and considerations for implementation of collaborative shared services for digital procurement, based on Open Government principles and use of open source technologies and open data in the format of the Open Contracting Data Standard (OCDS).

-The digital procurement model meets most of the recommendations and best practices identified in existing policy-making documents and comparative practice in the European Union and other international standards and has already been highlighted as a major development on a global basis.
-It also guarantees compliance with international legal frameworks such as the UNCITRAL Model Law and the European Union Directives on Public Procurement, and is aligned with the World Trade Organization Government Procurement Agreement.
+The digital procurement model meets most of the recommendations and best practices identified in existing policy-making documents and comparative practice in the European Union and other international standards, and has already been highlighted as a good practice on a global basis.
+It also guarantees compliance with international legal frameworks such as the UNCITRAL Model Law and the European Union Directives on Public Procurement, and is aligned with the World Trade Organization Government Procurement Agreement (GPA).

-The OCDPS concept is based on the knowledge acquired through the implementation of the OCDPS in other jurisdictions (such as Ukraine or Moldova).
+The Open Contracting Digital Procurement System allows (OCDPS) concept is based on the knowledge acquired through the implementation of the OCDPS in other jurisdictions (such as Ukraine or Moldova).
 Additional information on the system is provided in section 4.

-The Open Contracting Digital Procurement System allows for a leapfrogging transition directly to the highest level (4) of adoption of electronic procurement from any lower level in which a jurisdiction currently finds itself.
+The Open Contracting Digital Procurement System allows for a leapfrogging transition directly to full adoption of electronic procurement .
 This means transitioning from purely paper-based public procurement processes to end-to-end digital procurement.
 It should be stressed that the solution is suitable for countries that are already implementing eProcurement solutions, which cover certain parts of the procedure but are not fully mature.

-The design of the system is based on a modular approach to the BPMN representation of procurement processes and the underlying workflows, which enable:
+The design of the OCDPS is based on a modular approach using Business Process Model and Notation (BPMN) representation of procurement processes and the underlying workflows, which enable:

 The self-executability of regulatory requirements; flexibility in terms of the use of libraries of technical specifications and terms and conditions (and, potentially, of award criteria and evaluation methods);

-Modularity in terms of the potential automation in contexts of diverging levels of eGovernment development, which could achieve high levels of sequential, cumulative checks throughout the procurement process;
+Modularity in terms of the potential automation in the context of diverging levels of eGovernment development, which could achieve high levels of sequential, cumulative checks throughout the procurement process;

-High levels of data resilience; and modularity in terms of information management and publication, and permissions of the system.
+High levels of data resilience; and modularity in terms of information management and publication, and role based permissions of the system.

-Building on the above policy and business concepts, the Open Contracting Digital Procurement System proposes a cutting-edge digital procurement service that supports ‘end-to-end’ public procurement processes, from planning to payment for public contracts.
+Building on the above policy and business concepts, the OCDPS proposes a cutting-edge digital procurement service that supports ‘end-to-end’ public procurement processes, from planning to payment for public contracts.
 The proposed digital solution is a multi-platform networking procurement system in a distributed blockchain-like architecture.
-Digital procurement service is delivered to end users by eProcurement commercial platforms, called NEPPs, collaborating with a government-owned central unit.
-The solution comprises a government-operated ‘single window’ web portal, the Open Contracting Data Standard (OCDS) central data exchange unit, and several commercial electronic platforms that network with the web portal and the OCDS data exchange unit.
+Digital procurement services are delivered to end-users (buyers and seller) by eProcurement commercial platforms, called Networking Electronic Procurement Platforms (NEPPs), collaborating with a government-owned central database unit.
+The solution comprises a government-operated ‘single window’ web portal, the OCDS central data exchange unit, and several commercial electronic platforms that network with the web portal and the OCDS data exchange unit.

 The EBRD UNCITRAL Initiative approach to digitalisation of public procurement builds upon six main business concepts that aim to ensure not only the sustainability of reforms, but also prioritise a model that ensures a transparent and efficient digitalisation of public procurement function in the government.
 These concepts are: